oapicf/pinterest-sdk/clients/go/generated/docs/CampaignCreateCommon.md

 HasIsAutomatedCampaign returns a boolean if a field has been set.

+### SetIsAutomatedCampaignNil

+`func (o *CampaignCreateCommon) SetIsAutomatedCampaignNil(b bool)`

+ SetIsAutomatedCampaignNil sets the value for IsAutomatedCampaign to be an explicit nil

+### UnsetIsAutomatedCampaign
+`func (o *CampaignCreateCommon) UnsetIsAutomatedCampaign()`

+UnsetIsAutomatedCampaign ensures that no value is present for IsAutomatedCampaign, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)